finos/legend-engine/docs/store/extensions/ServiceStore/README.md

 ## Where does service store fit in Legend/PURE modeling?

-Service store is a *type* of store that fits in the store layer, along with a relational (database) and model store.
+Service store is a *type* of store that fits in the store layer, along with a relational (databaseType) and model store.

 ![where-does-service-store-fit-in](resources/service-store.PNG)